FlySkyPie/First-Person-Shooter-JS/README.md

 # First Person Shooter with JS

+## ⚠️incomplete ⚠️

+The promram is incomplete.

+This project is fork from [davidinfante/First-Person-Shooter-JS](https://github.com/davidinfante/First-Person-Shooter-JS), and trying migrate it to modern js (with npm, webpack...), but looks ammo.js didn't load properly, bullets and targets can't move.

-### A simple FPS game made in JavaScript using THREE.js, Physijs... with the purpose of learning a little bit of these libraries
+## A simple FPS game made in JavaScript using THREE.js, Physijs... with the purpose of learning a little bit of these libraries

 ## Development